mastizada/ghiblimovies/README.md

 ### Docker-Compose

-Docker-compose have postgresql, redis and rabbitmq instances ready and will start the web server, celery, and celery-beat services.
+Docker-compose have postgresql and redis instances ready and will start the web server, celery, and celery-beat services.

 Run the project using docker-compose:
 ```console